TianhongDai/esil-hindsight/README.md

 python demo.py --env-name='FetchPickAndPlace-v1' --render

 ```
+## Plot Curves
+The scirpt to plot learning curves in the paper is provided in `plot_curves.py`.

 ## BibTex
 To cite this code for publications - please use:
 ```
 @article{dai2020episodic,
-  title={Episodic Self-Imitation Learning with Hindsight}, author={Dai, Tianhong and Liu, Hengyan and Bharath, Anil Anthony}, journal={Electronics}, volume={9}, number={10},
+  title={Episodic Self-Imitation Learning with Hindsight}, author={Dai, Tianhong and Liu, Hengyan and Anthony Bharath, Anil}, journal={Electronics}, volume={9}, number={10},